General Atomics Joins the Nuclear Energy Institute in Support of a Department of Defense Micro-Reactor Program

 San Diego, CA – October 4, 2018: General Atomics (GA) expresses its support for the Nuclear Energy Institute (NEI) report, “Roadmap for the Deployment of Micro-Reactors for U.S. Department of Defense (DoD) Domestic Installations,” released earlier today.
-The report lays out a clear path toward deploying small (<10 MWe) nuclear reactors at DoD installations in potentially as little as five years.
+The report lays out a clear path toward deploying small (

 Both Congress and the DoD have identified energy security as a key issue for the U.S. Armed Forces.
 As the military becomes more reliant on advanced computing and networking for its mission-critical tasks, and moves toward the deployment of advanced weapons with large power demands, it has become critically dependent on resilient sources of electricity.

 Yet, almost all DoD installations currently depend on grid power, which can suffer outages at any time.
 Backup electricity is provided by diesel generators that lack sufficient reliability and are themselves dependent on limited local fuel storage.
 In part because of these concerns, Congress has directed DoD and the Department of Energy (DOE) to study the possible deployment of small nuclear reactors no later than 2027.

 Micro-reactors have the potential to supply clean, resilient, always-on electricity to U.S. military bases, particularly installations in remote areas of the U.S. that are dependent on outside fuel deliveries.
 Ninety percent of U.S. military installations have electrical loads that could be served by an array of four 10-MWe nuclear plants.
 These smaller plants could also provide heating, desalination, and other services where necessary.